 Climate change and its consequences are already being felt around the world – especially in the agricultural sector: This is because climatic changes and weather extremes are making it difficult to grow food in many places, while population growth is increasing the demand.
 At the same time, the demand for renewable energy such as solar power is growing worldwide.
-This is the only way to replace fossil fuels in the medium term and curb climate change.
+This is the only way to replace fossil fuels and curb climate change.

 The problem: Large areas of land are needed both for agriculture and for the construction of conventional photovoltaic systems.
 As a result, agriculture and solar energy have so far often been in competition with each other.

 Agri-Photovoltaic systems from AgroSolar Europe are an innovative and practical solution to this problem.
 This is because they remove the competition for land between food and energy harvests and even enable a significant increase in land use efficiency – currently up to 186 %.

 The requirements of farms are as varied as the needs that crops have for soils and microclimates: For example, a vineyard or an orchard has different management requirements than a potato field of several hectares.

 That is why AgroSolar Europe has developed different agri-photovoltaic systems that can be optimally adapted to the respective conditions.
 Among other things, the size of the area, the plant species grown and the geological conditions are taken into account.